cypress-io/cypress/guides/building-release-artifacts.md

 The npm package requires a corresponding binary of the same version.
 In production, it will try to retrieve the binary from the Cypress CDN if it is not cached locally.

-You can build the Cypress binary locally by running `yarn binary-build`.
-You can use Linux to build the Cypress binary (just like it is in CI) by running `yarn binary-build` inside of `yarn docker`.
+You can build the Cypress binary locally by running `yarn binary-build`, then package the binary by running `yarn binary-package`.
+You can use Linux to build the Cypress binary (just like it is in CI) by running `yarn binary-build` and `yarn binary-package` inside of `yarn docker`.

 If you're on macOS and building locally, you'll need a code-signing certificate in your keychain, which you can get by following the [instructions on Apple's website](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW30).
 Also, you'll also most likely want to skip notarization since it requires an Apple Developer Program account - set `SKIP_NOTARIZATION=1` when building locally to do this.
 [More info about code signing in CI](./code-signing.md).